DVD recordable: Features

-Functionality

 DVD+RW supports a method of writing called "lossless linking", which makes it suitable for random access and improves compatibility with DVD players.
 The rewritable DVD+RW standard was formalized earlier than the non-rewritable DVD+R (the opposite was true with the DVD- formats).
 Although credit for developing the standard is often attributed to Philips, the fundamental work was done by a team at Hewlett-Packard Labs (HPL).
 It was "finalized" in 1997 by the DVD+RW Alliance once the fundamental patent (US Patent # 6046968) had been filed by the HPL team.
 It was then abandoned until 2001, when it was heavily revised (in particular, the capacity increased from 2.8 GB to 4.7GB).

 The simulated recording mode feature is no longer an official part of the standard like it was for CD-R, CD-RW, DVD-R and DVD-RW, although supported by Plextor optical drives.

 Another distinction in comparison to DVD-R/RW/R DL is that the recorder information (optical drive model) is not written automatically to DVD+ discs by the drive.
 Nero DiscSpeed allows proprietarily adding such information for later retrieval.

 Other changes include the removal of a dedicated SCSI erase command in optical drives, which is done by the software instead that overwrites data with null characters.
 This means that the standard does not allow reverting the disc to a blank (unwritten) state after the first write.

 DVD+RW DL was once developed and announced by JVC but it was never sold due to issues with its low reflectivity (Dual layer).

 As of 2006, the market for recordable DVD technology showed little sign of settling down in favour of either the "plus" or "dash" formats, which is mostly the result of the increasing numbers of dual-format devices that can record to both formats, known as DVD Multi Recorders.
 It has become very difficult to find new computer drives that can only record to one of the formats.
 By contrast, DVD Video recorders still favour one format over the other, often providing restrictions on what the unfavoured format will do.
 However, because the DVD-R format has been in use since 1997, it has had a five-year lead on DVD+R. As such, older or cheaper DVD players (up to 2004 vintage) are more likely to favour the DVD-R standard exclusively.

 DVD+R discs must be formatted before being recorded by a compatible DVD video recorder.
-DVD-R do not have to be formatted before being recorded by a compatible DVD video recorder, (see DVD+VR and DVD-VR respectively).
+DVD-R do not have to be formatted before being recorded by a compatible DVD video recorder,.